 With my purchase price of XOM @ $78.00/share, I was able to capture a 4.21% yield and that is 19.6% above their 5-year average dividend yield.
-From my perspective, I think anything under $80.00/share represents a fair value for Exxon Mobile right now.
+From my perspective, I think anything under $80.00/share represents a fair value for Exxon Mobil right now.

 The company certainly has made some strong bets on their future, and that hasn’t necessarily sat well with shareholders as of late.

-I believe that many people have been expecting them to use their growing free cash flow to initiate a share repurchase program, however Exxon Mobile management has decided to invest in their growth when CEO Darren Woods announced a 7-year major growth program that would include significant increases in capital spending.
+I believe that many people have been expecting them to use their growing free cash flow to initiate a share repurchase program, however Exxon Mobil management has decided to invest in their growth when CEO Darren Woods announced a 7-year major growth program that would include significant increases in capital spending.

-That is a bold move while others in the sector have been on a nice ride, Exxon Mobile has been fairly flat.
+That is a bold move while others in the sector have been on a nice ride, Exxon Mobil has been fairly flat.
 However, should their plans come to fruition, they will be extremely well positioned while their competitors are playing catch-up in a few years.